m-vokhm/Quadruple/README.md

                           radius.multiply(Quadruple.pi())); // pi*r^2
        // prints "Area of the circle:   9.503317777109124546349496234420496224688e+01"

+There exists a [simple matrix library](https://github.com/m-vokhm/QuadMatrix) that utilizes the `Quadruple` type.
+This library offers three distinct matrix classes, enabling basic operations on square matrices in three modes: a fast but less accurate mode using standard `double` arithmetic, a relatively fast and fairly accurate mode using `Quadruple`, and a highly accurate but slower mode using `BigDecimal`.

 #### Testing
 A simple stand-alone test utility `QuadTest.java` is included in `com.mvohm.quadruple.test` package located in the `test` folder.